Dannygelb Logo Landscape Transparent 500px

 The typical outcomes of a disciplinary meeting include:

-1. no further action required
+1. No further action required

-2. a verbal warning
+2. A verbal warning

-3. a written warning
+3. A written warning

-4. termination of your employment.
+4. Termination of your employment.

 Should you believe that the outcome of your disciplinary meeting is not justified and your employer is wrong in their decision, then you can challenge it by raising a personal grievance.
 Thought should be given before you raise a personal grievance because it may affect your long term employment relationship with your employer.
 We can talk you through the positives and negatives of raising a personal grievance.